What is an "almond mom"? Gwyneth Paltrow interview draws use of the term on social media

 While Paltrow and Hadid's diet tips received criticism, they're far from the only recipients of the label.
 The #almondmond hashtag on TikTok has a whopping 268.7 million views, with many people – mainly young women – sharing stories about the people they consider to be almond moms.

-TikTok user Nicholas Flannery joked about all the "cute things" an almond mom would say: "Two coffees please, no creamer for her...
+TikTok user Nicholas Flannery joked about all the "cute things" a sterotypical almond mom would say: "Two coffees please, no creamer for her...
 No, we don't eat candy, we have fruit at home...
 No, you're not ordering that.
 Two chopped salads, dressing on the side."

 While many of the social media videos are funny quips about "almond moms" and commentary about Paltrow's interview, some people vented about the disordered eating habits they feel they developed under the critical eye of their almond mom.